Insights

 Drones equipped with multispectral cameras capture detailed aerial imagery, enabling farmers to monitor crop health and determine the precise need for chemical applications.
 Suppliers like DJI offer drones that provide actionable data to optimize pesticide and fertilizer application, leading to more targeted and efficient use.

 Figure 3.
-Tech’s role in agrochem
+Technology’s role in agrochem

 Source: Infosys